Guilouz/Creality-Helper-Script-Wiki/docs/firmwares/reset-factory-settings.md

 - Your printer restart with the settings reset to default.

     !!!
 Warning
-        **After a factory reset, all features already been installed with <a href="../../helper-script/helper-script-installation">Helper Script for Creality</a>  must be reinstalled and <a href="../../firmwares/install-and-update-rooted-firmware/#enable-root-access">root access</a> needs to be re-enabled from screen settings.**
+        **After a factory reset, all features already been installed with <a href="../../helper-script/helper-script-installation">Helper Script for Creality</a>  must be reinstalled and root access needs to be re-enabled from screen settings.**

 <br />